SDBrett/jekyllblog/_posts/2017-08-09-using-the-chef-provisioner-with-terraform.md

 By using the code above, you have stated that you want to have an AWS instance and that you would like to use the Chef provisioner for post deployment configuration.
 For more information on the EC2 instances settings check out <https://blog.gruntwork.io/an-introduction-to-terraform-f17df9c6d180> by Josh Padnick.

 Settings for the provisioner are required in each resource code block.
-It&#8217;s a good idea to store repeated settings in another file such as, &#8216;provisioner.tf&#8217;.
+It';s a good idea to store repeated settings in another file such as, &#8216;provisioner.tf';.
 This provides you with a single point to update required settings.

 {% highlight hcl %}
 variable "chef_provision" {